The below publications pertain to the following issues and areas of the Court:

 In 2012, the Court launched the Child Prioritization Initiative, which builds on the Superior Court’s Family Law Strategic Plan by outlining specific goals and targeted approaches to ensure children in conflict and children-at-risk are given “top priority” in family court proceedings.

 In 2016, the Superior Court of Justice developed a guide that provides information to litigants about each step in a family case.
+This guide was updated in October 2023.

 The Guide to Judicial Review in Divisional Court answers questions such as, what is judicial review, what kind of decisions can be reviewed, what should be included in an application for judicial review, and what to expect at a judicial review hearing in Divisional Court.